Semantic Search: Do Keywords Still Matter?

 Just when we were starting to figure SEO out, it’s changing … rapidly.
-Search engine optimization is now geared more specifically to the individual, involves a more powerful social component (bolstering the importance of engaging content), and incorporates more sophisticated predictive analytics.
-All of these elements mean that Google can deliver relevant content to all users and better meet your own specific needs.
+Search engine optimization is geared more specifically to the individual, involves a more powerful social component (bolstering the importance of engaging content), and incorporates more sophisticated predictive analytics.
+These elements mean that Google can deliver relevant content to all users and better meet your own specific needs.

 A core component of the shifting search architecture is semantic search.
-The Google Hummingbird Update represented a major alteration of the SEO landscape with its introduction of semantic search functionality.
+The Google Hummingbird Update represented a major alteration of the SEO landscape by introducing semantic search functionality.
 Essentially, the “artificial intelligence” of search has been propelled to another level.
 Rather than simply matching keywords to keywords, Google takes your search request and converts it into what it considers the most meaningful content for you.
 Words no longer have to be exact.
 Search can now understand you in a way that was never before possible.

 Do keywords matter anymore?